SEKOIA-IO/documentation/docs/playbooks/library/harfanglab.md

-### List named pipes
+### List processes

-Get the list of named pipe on the systems
+Get the list of processes on the systems